Kilimanjaro Expedition

 Overview

-Our guided Kilimanjaro expedition leads climbers to the highest point in Africa.
-Well known as one of the Seven Summits, Kilimanjaro has been attracting both mountaineers and adventurers for more than a century.
-AAI uses the best in local logistics to provide an unmatched experience.
-Since 1975, climbers on our guided expeditions have been very successful and continue to be a part of our legacy in the mountains around the world.
+The American Alpine Institute Kilimanjaro expedition takes climbers to 19,341-feet (5,895 meters), the highest point in Africa.
+As one of the Seven Summits, Kilimanjaro has been attracting both mountaineers and adventurers for more than a century.

 On the summit of Africa.